 0 images remaining

 Heterogenous mass in the left anterior epidural space of the lower lumbar canal showing pockets of T2 bightening with peripheral enhancement (fluid) indicative of abscess and more solid enhancing areas indicative of "phlegmon".
-Note no oedema or enhancement in vertebral bodies/discs apart from minor increase in T2 signal on STIR in the L5/S1 disc.
+Note no edema or enhancement in vertebral bodies/disks apart from minor increase in T2 signal on STIR in the L5/S1 disc.